kubernetes-sigs/kubespray/docs/dns-stack.md

 Custom options to be added to the kubernetes coredns plugin.

+### coredns_kubernetes_extra_domains

+Extra domains to be forwarded to the kubernetes coredns plugin.

 ### coredns_external_zones

 Array of optional external zones to coredns forward queries to.
 It's  injected into